backdrop-contrib/domain/README.txt

 The behavior we really want is to show ALL posts by the user regardless of the active domain.

-The Special Page Requests setting lets you specify Drupal paths for which this behavior is active.
+The Special Page Requests setting lets you specify Backdrop paths for which this behavior is active.
 These paths are entered in the same way as block settings for page visibility.